New Global Headquarters Opens at 85 Broad Street

 In October of 1980, ground was broken at the site.
 In attendance were Goldman Sachs senior partners John L. Weinberg and John C. Whitehead, New York Governor Hugh Carey, Mayor Edward Koch and officials from both the Dutch and British Consulates.
 At the ceremony, Weinberg told the crowd, “Our firm was founded not far from this location 111 years ago in a one-room basement office.
 The present construction reflects our optimism both for our firm and for the future of the securities industry in New York’s financial district.”

 The first occupants moved into the 30-story, 12-sided red-brown granite aggregate building in May 1983.
-85 Broad Street would serve as the firm’s global headquarters until late 2009, when it began the move to its current home at 200 West Street.
+85 Broad Street would serve as the firm’s global headquarters until late 2009, when it began the move to a new home at 200 West Street.